 These things do catch admiring looks from pedestrians and motorists alike.

 The company reckon 40 percent of teenage bikers who buy these do so because it looks great, not for the performance, but then you’re not much of a bike boffin when you’ve just finished your A levels anyway are you?

 The cool bits: Once it’s warm and if you catch the engine in the right mood, i.e you slide through the gearbox without missing a step and keeping the revs high, this is a joy to ride.
 It handles well and can be flipped around like an old 50 pence and it will stay upright (don’t try that at home).

 Is it for me?
 Absolutely.
 Great little bike, for tall people, short people and Mr. Average too.

 Power: 14.8 bhp

-Appeal: This is considered by many reviewers to be the best 125 on the market – but I prefer the Neo Sports Café and I can’t have two Hondas in my top three.
-But it is highly-revered motorcycle and it looks the dogs …
+Appeal: This is considered by many reviewers to be the best 125 on the market – but I prefer the Neo-Sports Café and I can’t have two Hondas in my top three.
+But it is a highly-revered motorcycle and it looks the dogs …

 The cool bits: This beauty has many finishing touches which make it stand out including the newly designed fairing which protects riders from strong gusts of wind – no, it really does.

 And the powerful single light headlamp looks the part too.
 It is also extremely comfortable to ride, even on long journeys.
 And there aren’t many 125s I would want to travel too far afield on.

 Is it for me?
 The CBR 125R is a cross-generational bike.
 It’s fast enough for a new rider to learn the ropes and grow in confidence at the same time.
 And its comfortable seat and lightweight frame means commuters would be just as happy grabbing it by the horns.